-Appendix 1 De-escalation Model (Bowers, 2014) Appendix 2 Positive and Proactive Care Leaflet Appendix 3 Restraint Information Leaflet Appendix 4 Approaches to Physical Restraint Guidance Appendix 5 PPE Procurement and Maintenance Sheet Appendix 6 Safewards Appendix 7 Withdrawing Services From Violent or Abusive Service Users
+Appendix 1 Equality Analysis Screening Form Appendix 2 Averts training matrix Appendix 3 De-escalation Model (Bowers, 2014) Appendix 4 Positive and Proactive Care: Service User and Carer Information Sheet Appendix 5 Restraint Information Leaflet Appendix 6 Approaches to Physical Restraint Guidance Appendix 7PPE Procurement and Maintenance Sheet Appendix 8 Safewards Appendix 9 Withdrawing Services From Violent or Abusive Service Users

-1 INTRODUCTION
+1: Introduction

-1.1 Rationale (Why)

-The Trust recognises that occasionally some service users - because of the impact of ill-health on their social functioning - may behave in an aggressive or violent manner that requires effective management.

-The Mental Health Act Code of Practice (DH, 2015) states:

-'Providers who treat people who are liable to present with behavioural disturbances should focus primarily on providing a positive and therapeutic culture.
+- 1.1 Rationale (Why) - The Trust recognises that occasionally some service users because of the impact of illhealth on their social functioning - may behave in an aggressive or violent manner that requires effective management. - The Mental Health Act Code of Practice (DH, 2015) states: - Providers who treat people who are liable to present with behavioural disturbances should focus primarily on providing a positive and therapeutic culture.
 The culture should be aimed at preventing behavioural disturbances, early recognition, and de-escalation' (Ch.
 26, p.
-281)

-The Positive and Safe Agenda (Department of Health, 2014) provides a national framework to reduce the use of restrictive practices in health and social care settings.
-This agenda is now intrinsic to the management of violence in such settings in England.

-This policy will be used to support the Trust Positive and Proactive Care: Violence Reduction Strategy.

-The safety and wellbeing of the people in our care and those who provide this care are a priority for the organisation.

-The concept of Positive Behavioural Support (PBS) and its use in violence reduction is well established in Learning Disability settings.
-There is less evidence of its suitability and effectiveness in mental health acute admission settings.

-1.2 Scope (Where, When, Who)

-This policy applies to BSMHFT staff and service users including those contracted to work on trust premises on a transient or part time basis.
-External staff providing security oversight to buildings and site (for example Amey, and Engie) are not contracted to be involved in clinical incidents and are therefore expected to provide a presence but not to physically intervene with service users unless there is a legally cogent reason for doing so.

-This policy refers to inpatient service areas.
-Community based staff will follow the guidance to maintain their safety and wellbeing as laid out in the Policy for Lone Working.

-The definition of violence and personal safety used by BSMHFT is based on the HSE definition of workplace violence namely:

-"Any incident where staff, service users and visitors are abused, threatened, or assaulted in circumstances related to Trust activity or on Trust premises, involving an explicit or implicit challenge to their safety, well-being or health."

-Service users must always be treated with dignity and respect regardless of provocation and with due regard to an individual's race, ethnicity, religion, gender, sexual orientation, mental, or physical disability.
+281) - The Positive and Safe Agenda (Department of Health, 2014) provides a national framework to reduce the use of restrictive practices in health and social care settings.
+This agenda is now intrinsic to the management of violence in such settings in England. - This policy will be used to support the Trust Positive and Proactive Care: Violence Reduction Strategy, and the Trusts commitment to meeting the RRN training standards - The safety and wellbeing of the people in our care and those who provide this care are a priority for the organisation. - The organisation acknowledges the over representation of individuals with a BAME background, in particular black African and Caribbean heritage detained within mental Health services (DH,2018) and the use of restrictive interventions with this population needs to be considered. - The concept of Positive Behavioural Support (PBS) and its use in violence reduction is well established in Learning Disability settings.
+There is emerging evidence of its suitability and effectiveness in mental health acute admission settings. - 1.2 Scope (when, where and who): - This policy applies to BSMHFT staff and service users including those contracted to work on trust premises on a transient or part time basis.
+External staff providing security oversight to buildings and site (for example Amey, and Engie) are not contracted to be involved in clinical incidents and are therefore expected to provide a presence but not to physically intervene with service users unless there is a legally cogent reason for doing so. - This policy refers to inpatient service areas.
+Community based staff will follow the guidance to maintain their safety and wellbeing as laid out in the Policy for Lone Working. - The definition of violence and personal safety used by BSMHFT is based on the HSE definition of workplace violence namely: - "Any incident where staff, service users and visitors are abused, threatened, or assaulted in circumstances related to Trust activity or on Trust premises, involving an explicit or implicit challenge to their safety, well-being or health." - Service users must always be treated with dignity and respect regardless of provocation and with due regard to an individual's race, ethnicity, religion, gender, sexual orientation, mental, or physical disability.

-HMP staff will be trained in line with prison training requirements as identified in the Risk Management Training Policy.

-This policy acknowledges and pays due regard to the personal protected characteristics as defined in the Equality Act 2010.
-Staff are expected to take these elements into consideration when planning, implementing, undertaking and reviewing observations.

-The Mental Health Units (Use of Force) Act 2018 received Royal Assent on 1 November 2018.
-The Act requires that Mental Health Units must have a policy on the use of force.
-This Policy forms part of such a policy for BSMHFT.
-Once regulations set out the commencement date and the Code of Practice is published, this Act will be in force.

-On the date of commencement of the 2018 Act all provisions of his Policy should be read in conjunction and in compliance with provisions of the 2018 Act and published Code of Practice

-1.3 Principles (Beliefs)